Sotnik: Military ranks

 The rank did not officially change, but rather fell out of use after the Soviet Army and intelligence services suppressed the Ukrainian Insurgent Army in the late 1940s and 1950s.

 Some translations render the word sotnik as "Captain", however the "Lieutenant" interpretation also appears in common usage, and for the sake of historical and social clarity the original rank-name is used.

 Slovenia

 The rank is still used by the Slovenian Armed Forces, and is equal to the rank of captain in other armed forces.

+Legacy

+The name of "Sotnik" has been adopted as a surname.